-As products of the same plant, cacao nibs and cacao powder have a lot in common.
+As products of the same plant, cacao nibs and cacao powder have much in common.
 The Theobroma cacao tree from which both of them come has been cultivated for thousands of years.
-Both are nutrient-dense and provide the pure flavor of unprocessed chocolate, which means that they can be fairly bitter.
-Cacao nibs and powder both provide a range of health-enhancing benefits but despite their similarities, they are considerably different products with very different applications.
-If you are faced with making a choice between them, you will need to consider factors like the ways that they differ and the best ways to use each of them.
+Both are nutrient-dense and provide the pure flavor of unprocessed chocolate, which means they can be fairly bitter.
+Cacao nibs and powder both provide a range of health-enhancing benefits.
+But despite their similarities, they are considerably different products with very different applications.
+Let’s compare.

 How do cacao nibs differ from cacao powder?

 It should be noted that the term cacao is often used specifically to denote the raw form of the bean.
 Cacao nibs and cacao powder are supposed to be unroasted, but just how raw they are is the subject of some controversy.
-Cacao beans are cold-pressed to remove their cocoa butter; the temperature during processing is not supposed to exceed 104 degrees Fahrenheit so as to preserve the enzymes and other nutritional benefits.
-The controversy arises from the fact that just the fermentation process alone can cause them to get to considerably higher temperatures.
+Cacao beans are cold-pressed to remove their cocoa butter; the temperature during processing is not supposed to exceed 104 degrees Fahrenheit to preserve the enzymes and other nutritional benefits.
+The controversy arises because the fermentation process alone can cause them to get to considerably higher temperatures.

-Another difference is the cost as cacao nibs tend to be a little more expensive than cacao powder.
+Another difference is the cost, as cacao nibs tend to be slightly more expensive than cacao powder.

-Can you use one in the place of the other?
+Can you use one in place of the other?

 While cacao nibs may be used in some recipes that require cocoa powder, you probably will not get the same effect from them.
 Since cacao nibs are the whole form of cacao powder, you can make them into cacao powder simply by grinding them.
 This can be done with a food processor or a coffee grinder.
 By doing this, you can use cacao nibs in any preparation that requires cacao powder.

-Cacao powder will not provide the same effect that you would get from cacao nibs as the nibs are larger pieces of the cacao bean.
+Cacao powder will not provide the same effect as cacao nibs, as the nibs are larger pieces of the cacao bean.
 Cacao powder is not a good substitute in recipes that specify nibs.